scrapinghub/exporters/docs/modules.rst

 Export Manager
 ~~~~~~~~~~~~~~
-This module is in charge of the pipeline iteration, and it is the one executed to start it.
+This module handles the pipeline iteration.
 A pipeline iteration usually consists on calling the reader to get a batch, filter it, transform it,
 filter it again, write it and commit the read batch.
 It should also be in charge of notifications
 and retries management.

 Provided exporters